 3. The more field trips and activities each member is willing to arrange, the more opportunities there will be for fellowship and building community.

 1. Field Trips are initiated and planned by member families.

-4. The liability release parents sign when they join REACH, places parents responsible for the safety of their children.
+3. The liability release parents sign when they join REACH requires parents to be responsible for the safety of their children during the field trip.

-1. A public website provides information about REACH, homeschooling events open to non-REACH members, membership, photo gallery, helpful links, homeschool law, and homeschool helps.
+1. A public website provides information about REACH, homeschooling events open to non-REACH members, helpful links, homeschool law, and homeschool helps.

-2. A private website provides information for REACH members regarding on our field trips, sports/recreation, events and other activities provided by members.
+2. A private website provides information for REACH members regarding the field trips and activities organized by members plus other information related to REACH and to homeschooling.

 1. The Librarian oversees the operation of the library, with the help of Library Assistants.

 2. Resources are donated or purchased with group funds.

 3. The leadership team may discern the appropriateness of the materials.

 H. Legal Information:

 1. Legal services are not provided by REACH.

 2. Membership in HSLDA is encouraged with a 15% discount to REACH members.